JolinQChen/CPP-Advanced-Programming-Tech-/README.md

 The code files in this repository are based on C++, covering the content of:
 OperatorOverload, Multi-thread(openMP), Socket, MPI

-## proj1.
-Algorithm: https://projecteuler.net/problem=669 The King's Banquet
+## 1. Algorithm: https://projecteuler.net/problem=669 The King's Banquet

+## 2. OperatorOverriding

+## 3. Multi-thread method implementation through openMP

-## proj2.
+## 4. UDP, socket